 Country facts

 One characteristic of Denmark’s geography is the many islands, a total of 407.
-The largest islands are, mentioned in chronological order; Zealand, Vendsyssel-Thy, Funen, Lolland and Bornholm.
+The largest islands are Zealand, Vendsyssel-Thy, Funen, Lolland and Bornholm.
 Jutland (including Vendsyssel-Thy) account for 70 per cent of Denmark’s total area.
 In addition to Denmark, the Kingdom of Denmark includes the self-governing areas of Greenland and the Faroe Islands.
 The ice-free part of Greenland is almost ten times larger than Denmark.

 Population